danielcbit/apcctrl/doc/manual/cables.rst

 The information for constructing this cable was discovered and transmitted to us by slither_man.
 Many thanks!

-Other APC Cables that apcupsd Supports
+Other APC Cables that apcctrl Supports
 --------------------------------------

-apcupsd will also support the following off the shelf cables that are supplied by APC
+apcctrl will also support the following off the shelf cables that are supplied by APC